jonathanly/scrabble_calculator/README.md

 - Download
 - Navigate to root directory
 - run `irb -r ./lib/scrabble.rb`
 - Hooray!
-Now you're ready to get calculating
+Now you're ready to get calculating!

 ### Using the program
 In the terminal, create an instance of the Scrabble class